yvobogers/vueindocker/README.md

 # VueJS in Docker

 A simple VueJS app that runs in Docker, with a frontend that redirects the user to a Keycloak login page, and calls a coinbase API endpoint with fetch when you click a button.
+Still some bugs but the basic idea works.
+Had some help from https://mherman.org/blog/dockerizing-a-vue-app/

 ## Project setup
 ```